 From the first day these mustangs arrive I am looking for a “Commitment to Adopt”.
 Someone who is willing to say YES, when this horse is available I DO want it and WILL adopt it.
 That’s it.
 No money needs to be exchanged, no deposit placed.
 Due to previous experiences with potential adopters backing out on their commitment I no longer list horses as adoption pending until the BLM has received and approved the adoption application.
 Sometimes the adopter needs to wait for me to finish the horse in order to submit their application.
 Once somebody “commits” to a horse I will stop showing it to other potential adopters as well as stop actively updating ads / soliciting adopters.

-The Trainer Incentive Program requires that the mustangs can be haltered, lead, can be brushed all over, pick up all four feet and load into a trailer before I can allow anybody to submit an adoption application.
+The Trainer Incentive Program requires that the mustangs can be haltered, lead, pick up all four feet and load into a trailer.
 I showcase mustangs in training as soon as they arrive so depending on the stage of training the mustang has he / she may not have learned all of those behaviors yet, but they will know them before they are adopted.

 We welcome visitors almost any Saturday and Sunday at our location in Littlerock, CA. No appointment necessary but we prefer you call the day before your visit to ensure somebody will be available to meet you.
 It is OK if you are not interested in adopting a horse right away.
 We are happy to let you see the horses and learn about mustangs and the various adoption opportunities offered by the BLM and Mustang Heritage Foundation.
 We can even let you observe short training demos if time permits on most days.